aydos/gminzip/README.md

 ## TODO

-* Add brotli support as soon as a native brotli package added to golang see issue: https://github.com/google/brotli/issues/182
+* Add brotli support as soon as a native brotli package added to golang.
+  see issue: https://github.com/google/brotli/issues/182